newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/verify-license-massage-therapy.md

 ---
+notesMd: >-
+  06/28/23: This task has two calls-to-action: 1) Apply for your License, and 2) Verify your staff is licensed.
+The CTA button needs to accommodate both.

+  CTA 1: "Apply for a License"(https://www.njconsumeraffairs.gov/mbt/Pages/individual.aspx)

+  CTA 2: "Verify Staff Are Licensed"(https://newjersey.mylicense.com/verification/)
 filename: verify-license-massage-therapy
 urlSlug: verify-license-massage-therapy
 name: Apply for Your License and Ensure Your Staff is Licensed
 webflowName: "Massage Therapy: Massage Therapy Licenses"
 summaryDescriptionMd: >
-  You or any of your staff providing massage therapy services need to have individual massage therapy licenses.
+  If you or any of your staff provide massage therapy services, you each need to have massage therapy license.
 It is the responsibility of the business owner to ensure all staff providing massage therapy services have a current license.
 industryId:
   - massage-therapy
 callToActionText: Apply for or Verify a License